§ 155.308.050 OUTDOOR LIGHTING.

 (5) Low intensity string lights.

-(1) The Director may approve an administrative adjustment to allow deviations from the standards in this section.
-To approve the administrative adjustment, the Director must make the findings in § 155.412.030(F) (Findings for Approval) and find that the modification to the lighting standard is necessary for public safety or security purposes.
+(D) Administrative adjustments.
+The Director may approve an administrative adjustment to allow deviations from the standards in this division.
+To approve the administrative adjustment, the Director must make the findings in § 155.412.030(F) (Findings for Approval) and one of the following additional findings:

 (F) Fixture types.
-All lighting fixtures must be shielded or recessed so the lighting source is not directed toward other structures, adjoining properties, or the public right-of-way.
-All fixtures must meet the International Dark Sky Association’s (IDA) requirements for reducing waste of ambient light (“dark sky compliant”) and the California Green Building Standards Code.
+All lighting fixtures must be shielded or recessed so the lighting source is not directed toward other structures, wildlife habitat, adjoining properties, or the public right-of-way.
+All fixtures must meet the International Dark Sky Association's (IDA) requirements for reducing waste of ambient light ("dark sky compliant") and the California Green Building Standards Code.

 (G) Light trespass.